Relational Memory: Native In-Memory Accesses on Rows and Columns: Conclusion and Future Work

 In this paper, we present a radically new approach to offer access to both row-oriented and columnar layouts.
 We build on recent developments in reprogrammable hardware to implement logic between the memory and the processor, which is able to on-the-fly convert rows to arbitrary groups of columns.
 Our approach, named \emph{Relational Memory} pushes projection from software to hardware and allows the same software implementation to have native access to both row-oriented and column-oriented data layouts.

 Our prototype implementation demonstrates this functionality and offers access to arbitrary groups of columns at no additional latency than accessing directly the optimal data layout.
 This groundbreaking result opens a new avenue for software/hardware co-design of data systems since it allows a single code path to have access to the desired data layout for each query.
-The current FPGA-based prototype, however, is built with some simplifying assumptions.
-In our future work, we plan to address those in order to circumvent the current 2~MB limitation imposed by the on-chip memory, enable fetching multiple non-contiguous columns, and include logic capable of further exploiting the parallelism opportunities offered by the DRAM technology.

 Overall, \emph{Relational Memory} is the first step to a new class of data systems architectures, as implementing projection in hardware lays the groundwork for other relational operators (selection, aggregation, group by, join pre-processing).
 Finally, the low-end hardware used in our prototype underlines that it is feasible to integrate this logic in memory controllers widening its impact.